 21. Make a savory meatloaf by mixing in some chopped sauerkraut before you bake it.

 22. Top a burger with it, but also try mincing it up and cooking it in the burger too.

 23. Indian curries taste great with sauerkraut as a condiment.

-24. Make your chili a little more savory by adding some chopped sauerkraut into your bowl of chili at the table.
+24. Make your chili a little more savory by adding some chopped sauerkraut to your bowl of chili at the table.

 25. It’s also easy to make Italian meals with sauerkraut.
 Mix in about a half cup of minced sauerkraut into your next batch of marinara or meat sauce right before serving it.

 26. Many sauerkraut recipes add it to slow cooker pork or chicken while cooking but also try adding it after cooking for a fresher taste.

 27. Add a scoopful of chopped sauerkraut to chili-it’s delicious.